brettz9/asyouwish/README.md

 enabled to even ask for them (this could prevent users from accidentally clicking to grant permission while still informing them of the site's intentions).
+24. File a bug to allow protocols to be associated with specific profiles (e.g., if one clicks `web+mycalcapp`, it can open a specific profile under which one has registered this app)?

 # Name